fommil/fpmortals/manuscript/complete.md

 -   has at least one abstract method
 -   may contain *generalised* methods
 -   may extend other typeclasses

+There can only be one implementation of a typeclass for any given type parameter, a property known as *typeclass coherence*.
+Typeclasses look superficially similar to algebraic interfaces from the previous chapter, but algebras do not have to be coherent.

+A> Typeclass coherence is primarily about consistency, and the consistency gives us A> the confidence to use `implicit` parameters.
+It would be difficult to reason A> about code that performs differently depending on the implicit imports that are A> in scope.
+Typeclass coherence effectively says that imports should not impact A> the behaviour of the code.
+A>
+A> Additionally, typeclass coherence allows us to globally cache implicits at A> runtime and save memory allocations, gaining performance improvements from A> reduced pressure on the garbage collector.

 Typeclasses are used in the Scala stdlib.
 We'll explore a simplified version of `scala.math.Numeric` to demonstrate the principle: